Masihuzzaman761/Predicting-the-price-of-a-car/README.md

 # Predicting-the-price-of-a-car
-Predicting the price of a car using Multiple linear Regression
+Predicting the price of a car using Multiple linear Regression(Data Wrangling)